Phase II Proposal Roadmap

 21. Make the rest of the visits (and process and review them)

-22. Submit
+23. Submit

-23. Give us feedback
+24. Give us feedback

-This roadmap was created in response to feedback from several users.
+This roadmap was created in response to feedback from our users.
 If you found it helpful, or have suggestions for making it better, please let us know.
 You can also provide feedback on other aspects of APT or its documentation.
 You can send your comments to your PC or to help@stsci.edu.